johnstarr-ling/gris-toolkit/src/README.md

 # Tookit Scripts
-All of the scripts in this directory can be run individually or imported elsewhere.
+All of the scripts in this directory can be individually run or imported.

 ## `canvas.py`
 `canvas.py` helps you customize your canvas objects.
 Run the following to generate a blank template: